MnO2/cedarwood/README.md

 # cedarwood

 Efficiently-updatable double-array trie in Rust (ported from cedar).
-This library is still in alpha, feedbacks are welcomed.
+This library is tested with reasonably enough of randomized tests, but it is considered as beta since it is not yet tested in high-pressured production environment.
+Please let me know if you have good use cases to prove its stability.

 [![Build Status](https://travis-ci.com/MnO2/cedarwood.svg?branch=master)](https://travis-ci.org/MnO2/cedarwood)
 [![codecov](https://codecov.io/gh/MnO2/cedarwood/branch/master/graph/badge.svg)](https://codecov.io/gh/MnO2/cedarwood)